-- 5. Select the "NPR Config" softkey. - 6.
+- 5. Select "NPR Config". - 6.
 Specify the "Channel Bandwidth" of your entire channel. - 7.
 If necessary, define an appropriate span. - 8.
 Enter the "Number of notches" in your signal.

 9. For each notch, define the bandwidth (absolute or relative to the channel bandwidth) and its position (relative to the center frequency).